cobiwave/simplefolio/README.md

-## Simplefolio is a Open Source, Fully customizable Beautiful Portfolio Template
+# 🔥 Simplefolio - A FREE Beautiful Portfolio Template for Developers! 🔥

-Built with HTML5, Sass, Bootstrap 4, Webpack and more!
+Built with HTML5, CCS3, Sass, Bootstrap 4, Webpack and more!

 To view a live demo, **[click here](https://simplefolio.netlify.com/)**